Schallaven/kittykernel/README.md

 # kittykernel

 ## Description
 kittykernel is a cat-friendly, custom kernel manager for Linux Mint and other Debian derivates.
-It complements [catmintupdate](https://github.com/schallaven/catmintupdate) to administrate the core of the system.

 ## Features